xcambar/n-ext/README.md

 * Why does the ```Ext``` namespace have to be global to the app ?

-I agree this is counter-intuitive forin regards to the [CommonJS](http://www.commonjs.org/) conventions, but this is a limitation due to the way the Ext namespace is constructed and its packages are self- and inter-referencing through the namespace.
+I agree this is counter-intuitive in regards to the [CommonJS](http://www.commonjs.org/) conventions, but this is a limitation due to the way the Ext namespace is constructed and its packages are self- and inter-referencing through the namespace.
 I've worked a little on sandboxing the Ext namespace and having it in the exports variable of the module, but to no avail yet.